 13. You lose 61% of users if your site is not optimized for mobile.

 One of the most basic mobile marketing methods is to have a site that is optimized for mobile.
-61% of users will most probably never return to your site because at the moment they visited, it was not responsive.
-This practically demonstrates the importance of mobile marketing as they show that by not offering them what they want you are sabotaging your potential customers.
+61% of users will most probably contact a local business with a mobile site.
+This practically demonstrates the importance of mobile marketing as the data shows that by not offering them what they want you will probably be sabotaging your potential customers.

 14. Mobile website stats show 40% of users that have a bad experience with your mobile website go directly to your competitor shortly after.